Jake Paul: 2021–present: Sports business, startups, and investments

 In 2021, Paul partnered with serial entrepreneur Geoffrey Woo to launch a venture capital firm called Anti Fund.
 In August 2021, Anti Fund led investment in sports gambling firm Simplebet Inc. raising $30 million in a financing round in August 2021.
 In August 2022, Anti Fund invested in defense technology and military contractor Anduril Industries.

 Paul founded Most Valuable Promotions (MVP) with his business adviser, Nakisa Bidarian, in 2021, signing professional boxer Amanda Serrano to a promotional deal in September 2021.
 In tandem, Paul founded an organization named Boxing Bullies to help youth combat bullying.

 In May 2022, Paul featured on the Forbes list for the highest paid athletes in 2022.
 Forbes estimated that Paul made $38 million from his three boxing bouts, and various other income streams in the period.

 In August 2022, Paul founded Betr, a sports-media and mobile-betting company alongside Simplebet founder Joey Levy.
 Paul claims to have received $50 million in series-A funding for this venture.
 In March 2024, Betr raised $15 million at a $375 million valuation, led by Harmony Partners and 10X Capital, with its total funding reaching $100 million as it aims to expand its sports betting operations, including real-money fantasy sports product in 24 states and plans for a nationwide sportsbook brand.

 In November 2022, Paul's brother Logan faced Roman Reigns in a wrestling match for the Undisputed WWE Universal Championship, headlining WWE Crown Jewel in Saudi Arabia.
 Paul made an appearance during the match, entering the arena to his 2017 song "It's Everyday Bro" and rescuing Logan from an attack by The Usos and Solo Sikoa.
 Despite the intervention, Logan lost the match.

 In January 2023, Paul signed a multiyear contract with the Professional Fighters League to cofound and compete in a new pay-per-view division, known as Super Fight, as well as adopt the official role of "head of fighter advocacy".

 In June 2024, Paul launched a men's personal care brand called W, with products priced at less than $10 with retail partner Walmart.
 The company was incubated by Paul's venture capital firm Anti Fund.
 In July 2024, The Wall Street Journal reported that W has raised over $14M in venture capital funding from Shrug Capital and others including tennis star Naomi Osaka at a valuation over $150M.

+In June 2026, The New York Times DealBook reported that Anti Fund had closed its first growth capital fund at $100 million, bringing the firm to $180 million in assets under management.